 Similarly, deliberately false accusations are equally serious and will also result in disciplinary action.
 However, an unproven allegation does not mean that the conduct did not occur or that there was a deliberately false allegation—it may simply mean that there was not enough evidence to determine the veracity of the claim or proceed further at that time.

 Offenses by Non-ACE Parties

 If the alleged offender is not an ACE Team Member subject to this policy, but rather an ACE client or another party, ACE will address the situation with the same gravity as internal matters and proceed in the manner most reasonable and appropriate under the circumstances.

 Frequently Asked Questions

 1. Can we speak about politics in the workplace?
 Politics might arise in conversation as we get to know each other’s views or discuss current affairs.

-ACE does not intend to regulate political discussions, but encourages people to use their best judgement in conversation and exercise respectful communication when holding political discourse.
+ACE does not intend to regulate political discussions but encourages people to use their best judgment in conversation and exercise respectful communication when holding political discourse.